-- (ii) an amount paid by an employer to an employee, who has a bona fide employment relationship with that employer, for employment in the provision of covered items and services; - (iii) any other agreement or payment practices that the authority determines, pursuant to rules adopted by the authority, are not primarily intended to induce or influence the quantity or quality of services provided under the health security system. - (4) a provider found to provide substandard care or engage in unprofessional conduct.
-Standards and criteria must be established by rule to review the care provided by providers to detect potential and actual quality of care problems and to prevent overuse or underuse of services paid for by the health security system.
+1 (ii) an amount paid by an employer to an employee, who has a bona fide employment relationship 2 with that employer, for employment in the provision of covered items and services; 3 (iii) any other agreement or payment practices that the department determines, pursuant to rules 4 adopted by the department, are not primarily intended to induce or influence the quantity or quality of 5 services provided under the health security system.
+6 (4) a provider found to provide substandard care or engage in unprofessional conduct.
+Standards 7 and criteria must be established by rule to review the care provided by providers to detect potential and 8 actual quality of care problems and to prevent overuse or underuse of services paid for by the health 9 security system.
+10 11 NEW SECTION.

-NEW SECTION.
 Section 60.
 Civil penalties.
-In addition to any other penalties prescribed by law, the authority may impose a civil money penalty of not more than \$5,000 for each violation of [sections 56 through 63].
-In addition, a person who violates [sections 56 through 63] is subject to an assessment of not more than twice the amount of unlawful payment or damages sustained by the state resulting from the violation.
-In addition, the authority may make a determination in the same proceeding to exclude the person from participation in the health security system.
+In addition to any other penalties prescribed by law.
+12 the department may impose a civil money penalty of not more than \$5,000 for each violation of [sections 13 56 through 63].
+In addition, a person who violates [sections 56 through 63] is subject to an assessment 14 of not more than twice the amount of unlawful payment or damages sustained by the state resulting from 15 the violation.
+In addition, the department may make a determination in the same proceeding to exclude the 16 person from participation in the health security system.
+17 18 NEW SECTION.

-NEW SECTION.
 Section 61.
 Rules for review of exclusion.
-(1) The authority shall establish regulations and procedures for the review of any action that may result in exclusion or penalties under [sections 56 through 63].

-- (2) In the case of exclusion or limitation under [section 59(4)], the review procedures must be consistent with those required by Title 37.
-The authority and all other individuals participating in the review procedures have all the immunities provided to a hospital by 37-2-201 and 37-3-401 through 37-3-404. - (3) In the case of exclusion, limitation, or penalty for any other reason permitted by [sections 56 through 63], the review procedures must be consistent with [section 69].
+(1) The department shall establish 19 regulations and procedures for the review of any action that may result in exclusion or penalties under 20 [sections 56 through 63].
+21 (2) In the case of exclusion or limitation under [section 59(4)], the review procedures must be 22 consistent with those required by Title 37.
+The department and all other individuals participating in the 23 review procedures have all the immunities provided to a hospital by 37-2-201 and 37-3-401 through 24 37-3-404.
+25 (3) In the case of exclusion, limitation, or penalty for any other reason permitted by [sections 56 26 through 63], the review procedures must be consistent with [section 69].

 NEW SECTION.
 Section 62.
 Exclusion -- termination.
-(1) An exclusion must be effective at the time and upon the conditions as the authority determines.
+(1) An exclusion must be effective at the time and upon the conditions as the department determines.